hikeventures/hikeventures.github.io/_posts/articles/how-to/2016-10-05-layering-winter-gloves.markdown

 ---
-title: Layering Winter Gloves for Hiking, Skiing or Snowshoeing
+title: Layering Gloves for Winter Backpacking, Skiing or Snowshoeing
 description: How to keep your hands warm during the winter
 date: 2016-10-05 06:29:01
 category: articles